sumitkumar20030/GitPracrtice/README.md

-<p>Here u wwill learn about website development do lets get started!!</p>
+<p>Here u will learn about website development do lets get started!!</p>